tylacock/aem-toolkit/README.md

 * Verifcation??
 * Add preview button
 * Add keyboard shortcuts
-* Default AEM editor sidebar to be Content tree
 * A filename checker for DAM
 * Button to create a resource page from an event page